 Relations between Switzerland and the UK

-- The UK left the EU on 31 January 2020.
+Switzerland and the United Kingdom (UK) have enjoyed intensive and multifaceted bilateral relations for many years.
+Both countries also have leading global financial centres.
+The UK left the EU on 31 January 2020.
 At the end of the transition period, the bilateral agreements between Switzerland and the EU ceased to apply to the UK.
 From 1 January 2021, a series of follow-up agreements came into force instead, which were reached with the UK as part of the Federal Council’s “Mind the Gap” strategy.
 The bulk of the applicable rights and obligations between the two states thus remained in place.

-- However, Swiss banks engaging in cross-border business with private clients in the UK face complex and in some cases unclear UK rules and concomitant risks, especially with regard to individual clients domiciled in the UK.
-For this reason, Swiss banks are calling for an ambitious expansion of reciprocal market access for banking and securities services.
+However, Swiss banks engaging in cross-border business with private clients in the UK faced complex and in some cases unclear UK rules and concomitant risks, especially with regard to individual clients domiciled in the UK, and these problems still persist.
+For this reason, Swiss banks have been calling for an ambitious expansion of reciprocal market access for banking and securities services.